gohugoio/hugo/content/content-management/front-matter.md

 ## Ordering Content Through Front Matter

-You can assign content-specific `weight` in the front matter of your content.
-These values are especially useful for list views.
-You can use `weight` for ordering content and the convention of [`<TAXONOMY>_weight`][taxweight] for ordering content within a taxonomy.
-See [Ordering and Grouping Hugo Lists][ordering] to see the role `weight` in ordering content.
+Assigning a specific `weight` in the front matter of individual content allows finer control over sorting of content in lists.
+The convention of [`<TAXONOMY>_weight`][taxweight] allows for ordering of content within a taxonomy.
+See [Hugo's multiple ordering methods][ordering] to find out how to use `weight` in your templates.

 ## Overriding Global Blackfriday Configuration